B1TC0R3/sbd_laboratory/md/SBD_Labor_2.md

 ### Header

 The header consists of the type of the token, which is always `JWT`.
-It has one more field to sepcify the signing algorithm that wsa used for it.
+It has one more field to specify the signing algorithm that was used for it.

 ```json
 {